 First-Year Summer Orientation Registration Begins: March 3

-* University Honors Program students are required to attend the second or third sessions.
+* University Honors Program students are required to attend the first or second.

-† University LEAD Scholars are required to attend the fourth or fifth sessions.
+† University LEAD Scholars are required to attend the second or third sessions.

 Note: Freshman international students are required to attend one of the above Freshman Summer Orientation sessions, in addition to the required ISS International Student Orientation on Sept.
 15.